AVoss84/streamlit/README.md

 ## Installation

-The app was tested with python 3.7
+The app was tested with Python 3.7

 ### Requirements